All Episodes

 And you're being taught to teach kids that they need to support this as well.

-You're gonna save them.
+You're going to save them.

-Oh, but you know, they don't realize that they're actually putting an enemy behind the lines because teachers have to step forward, and we have to say that enough is enough.
+Oh, but you know, they don't realize that they're actually putting an enemy behind the lines because teachers have to step forward.

 Our children do not need to be taught from day one that they are any better because of the color of their skin or they're any worse.